-Participate in the Pardes Adult Educators Bootcamp this summer and transform the way you teach Jewish texts!
+Participate in the Pardes Online Adult Educators Bootcamp this winter break and transform the way you teach Jewish texts!

-Rabbinical students, graduate students, and Jewish educators with strong backgrounds in Jewish learning are encouraged to apply.
+Rabbinical students, graduate students, and other emerging Jewish educators with strong backgrounds in Jewish learning are encouraged to apply.

 |Aviva Lauer Golbert||Aviva Lauer Golbert is the Director of the Pardes Center for Jewish Educators.
 She majored in Jewish Studies at Yeshiva University’s Stern College for Women, and earned a Masters degree in Midrash at the Schechter Institute of Jewish Studies.
 Aviva is a Jewish educator with over twenty years of experience in curriculum development, classroom teaching, school administration and educational consulting.
 Upon making Aliyah in 1996, Aviva developed formal and informal educational materials for Melitz and at the Leo Baeck Education Center, where she also gained experience in teaching pluralistic Judaism.
 She then served as the head of the department of Jewish Studies at Immanuel College, London.
 Working at the Pardes Center for Jewish Educators since 2009, Aviva has been a teaching coach, director of recruitment, director of the Summer Curriculum Workshop, and Assistant Director of PCJE before taking on her current role in 2017.|